kamal0013/chowdhury-etal_2023_hydropower/README.md

 ## Summary
 In this study, we investigate how rapid economic growth and transition to low-carbon energy may impact hydropower development, with potential countervailing effects of increasingly cost-competitive variable renewable energy (VRE).
 We explore the effects of these forces on hydropower expansion in the world's 20 most eco-sensitive river basins, that have significant untapped hydropower potential and ecological richness.
 Our investigation is based on the [Global Change Analysis Model (GCAM)](https://github.com/JGCRI/gcam-core), an integrated model of global energy-water-land dynamics.
-The Jupyter Notebooks provided in this repository, in combination with the GCAM outputs and other data provided in [this Zenodo repository] (link), can be used to conduct our key analysis, and reproduce the relevant results.
+The Jupyter Notebooks provided in this repository, in combination with the GCAM outputs and other data provided in [this Zenodo repository](https://doi.org/10.5281/zenodo.8008401), can be used to conduct our key analysis, and reproduce the relevant results.

 ## Data
-The following data, provided in [this Zenodo repository] (link), will be required to reproduce our results.
+The following data, provided in [this Zenodo repository](https://doi.org/10.5281/zenodo.8008401), will be required to reproduce our results.

 | Folder name |   Contents   |
 |-------------|-------------|